EMBL-EBI-TSI/ebi-portal-clone/README.md

 => ecp.aap.password=changeme

 It has to be noted that, not doing the above, will result in failed logins.
+Also the one who created the AAP account, should be the domain owner.